 Frequently Asked Questions

 For current fees please call for a free consultation with the midwife.
-Fee’s for maternity care and home birth are much less than hospital fees, we do out best to keep costs low to keep out-of-hospital midifery care affordable.
+Fees for maternity care and home birth are much less than hospital fees, and we do our best to keep costs low to keep out-of-hospital midwifery care affordable.

 Nampa Midwifery never wants to turn a client away due to inability to pay.
 We suggest exploring options for supplementation such as;